Leonardo DiCaprio as Jordan Belfort, swaggering stockbroker

 How to Get the Look

-- Black & gray Glen Plaid (with light red overcheck) lightweight wool suit, consisting of:
+- Gray-and-black glen plaid (with light red overcheck) lightweight wool suit:

 - Single-breasted jacket with peak lapels, 2-button front, welted breast pocket, flapped straight hip pockets, 4-button cuffs, and double rear vents

 - Double forward-pleated trousers with belt loops, side pockets, and cuffed bottoms/turn-ups